LikithGS11/LikithGS/README.md

 - 🚀 Open to opportunities as an **AI Generalist**, **Data Analyst**, or **ML Developer** where I can contribute and grow.

 > 💡 Let's connect and innovate with data and intelligence!

 ---
-## 🚀 Projects Showcase

-### 💡 VisionAI – Real-Time Assistant for Visually Impaired
-An AI-powered Streamlit app that provides:
-- **Real-time Object Detection** using YOLOv8
-- **Scene Understanding** with Google Gemini
-- **OCR** with Tesseract for reading text from surroundings
-- **Text-to-Speech** for voice assistance
-> Tools Used: Python, Streamlit, OpenCV, LangChain, PyTesseract, YOLOv8, Google Gemini

----

-### 🫀 Heart Disease Prediction
-Developed a predictive web app using Flask that:
-- Collects user health parameters
-- Uses a trained ML model to predict the likelihood of heart disease
-- Has user login, secure authentication, and dynamic result display
-> Tools Used: Python, Flask, Sklearn, HTML, CSS, JS

----

-### 📊 Real-Time Social Media Analytics Pipeline
-Built a scalable analytics pipeline to:
-- Ingest tweets in real time using Tweepy
-- Store them in MongoDB
-- Perform sentiment analysis and visualization
-> Tools Used: Python, MongoDB, Pandas, Matplotlib, Tweepy

----

-### 🧠 AI Emotion Mentor
-A web app that:
-- Detects user emotion from text input using NLP
-- Provides motivational and mood-based suggestions
-- Includes a chatbot with a clean UI
-> Tools Used: Python, Firebase, OpenAI API, HTML, CSS, JS

----